Knight in Shining Armor

 - Frank Yerby's The Saracen Blade describes the hero's friend Gautier of Montrose as "a true knight" and specifically states he was "one of the few" who lived up to the best ideals of knighthood and did a bit to redeem the period from savagery.

-- As an adaptation of the Arthurian legends, Gerald Morris's The Squire's Tales naturally features this, but Lancelot's character arc actually deconstructs it.
+- As an adaptation of the Arthurian legends, Gerald Morris's The Squire's Tales naturally features this.

 - The Knights of Khryl in The Acts of Caine have this reputation as an order, which makes it all the more depressing in that their membership consists of individuals who either count as this, or Knight Templar.
 Caine Black Knife reveals that Caine himself has a secret admiration for the Knights and their most exemplary members that dates back to the stories he enjoyed as a child.
 (This is ironic since Caine is a Combat Pragmatist and the Knights' code of honour is a primary cause behind how he spends most of the novel kicking their asses.)